 As of the first day of the first Interim Committee Week, 164 bills have been filed.
 Last year, the Legislature saw more than 3,000 bills filed between the two chambers and approximately 275 were passed with 267 becoming law.

-For a complete schedule of committee meetings to be held during the first committee week, please click here.
+For a complete schedule of committee meetings to be held during the first committee week, please visit flhouse.gov.